gracehoppercenter/ghcictwebsite/docs/sections/itp225/goals/session12.md

 ### Watch Dr Chuck's Videos about Many to Many models
 [Lesson 27](https://www.dj4e.com/lessons/dj4e_many)

+For now, only the first two videos: 'Many to Many Overview' and 'A Simple Many-To-Many Example in Django'

 As always, come prepared next class for a (possible) reading quiz.
 And start thinking about potential many-to-many models that you could include in your project.